 That’s where we come in.
 We contacted three of the country’s leading fertility specialists and asked them to corroborate some of the most common theories on how to boost your fertility.
 The result is some serious myth busting, alongside a healthy dose of practical and pragmatic conception advice.

-As women get older, egg quality and quantity decrease and the body begins to prepare itself for menopause (this typically happens in a woman’s 40s but can start much earlier).
+Age trumps all As women get older, egg quality and quantity decrease and the body begins to prepare itself for menopause (this typically happens in a woman’s 40s but can start much earlier).
 The odds of a 30-year-old woman conceiving every cycle are just 20 percent; they drop to five percent per cycle after the age of 40.
 Several studies have also noted that there’s a significant decrease in female fertility around the age of 35.

 While there’s no need to panic, it’s important that women understand that age heavily affects conception, says Marjorie Dixon, who specializes in women’s reproductive health and is the founder of Anova Fertility & Reproductive Health in Toronto.
 She recommends that women in their mid-30s try to conceive naturally but also consult a fertility expert to discuss the reality of the situation.
 That way, if a positive pregnancy test doesn’t appear after three months of trying, there’s a Plan B in place.